-Hydrological response units (HRUs) are derived for each subbasin.
-In HYPE the soil and landcover properties are combined into so called SLC's, Soil and Landcover Classes (for example forest + medium soils, open land + fine soils etc), see figure 7.
-The distribution of SLC classes for each subbasin is described in GeoData.txt and the SLC classes are defined in GeoClass.txt (more info here).
+To describe the landuse and soil properties for each subbasin in the model, these are combined into so called SLC (Soil and Landuse Classes) classes (for example forest + medium soils, open land + fine soils etc), see figure 5.
+The distribution of SLC classes for each subbasin is described in geodata.txt and the SLC classes are defined in geoclass.txt (länka till stycket längre ned i detta document).